-The Bank owns 13,396 shares of Class B common stock of Visa Inc. which are convertible into Class A common stock at a conversion ratio of 1.5875 per Class B share.
-As of December 31, 2023, the value of the Class A shares was \$260.35 per share.
-Utilizing the conversion ratio, the value of unredeemed Class A equivalent shares owned by the Bank was \$5,537,000 as of December 31, 2023, and has not been reflected in the accompanying consolidated financial statements.
-The shares of Visa Class B common stock are restricted and may not be transferred.
+In April 2024, Visa Inc. announced the commencement of an exchange offer for Visa Class B-1 common stock and the Company subsequently tendered all of its Visa Class B-1 common stock in exchange for a combination of Visa Class B-2 common stock and Visa Class C common stock.
+Completion of the exchange resulted in a gain of \$2.9 million relating to the Visa Class C common stock, which was subsequently disposed.
+Visa Class B-2 common stock continues to be carried at zero.
+The Bank owns 6.698 shares of Class B-2 common stock of Visa Inc. which may be convertible into Class A common stock at a conversion ratio of 1.5430 per Class B-2 share.
+As of December 31, 2024, the value of the Class A shares was \$316.04 per share.
+Utilizing the conversion ratio, the value of unredeemed Class A equivalent shares owned by the Bank was \$3.3 million as of December 31, 2024, and has not been reflected in the accompanying consolidated financial statements.
+The shares of Visa Class B-2 common stock are restricted and may not be transferred.
 Visa Member Banks are required to fund an escrow account to cover settlements, resolution of pending litigation and related claims.
 If the funds in the escrow account are insufficient to settle all the covered litigation, Visa may sell additional Class A shares, use the proceeds to settle litigation, and further reduce the conversion ratio.
-If funds remain in the escrow account after all litigation is settled, the Class B conversion ratio will be increased to reflect that surplus.
+If funds remain in the escrow account after all litigation is settled, the Class B-2 conversion ratio may be increased to reflect that surplus.
+Until all U.S. covered litigation obligations have been satisfied or the Applicable Conversion Rate for the Class B-2 common stock reaches zero, there is no dollar cap on the amount of payments that a participating holder and its guarantors may be obligated to make under its Makewhole Agreement.